-In macOS Sequoia (15), Apple enhanced security measures by increasing permission dialogs and notifications while removing certain administrative controls.
+In macOS Sequoia (versions 15.1-15.4), Apple enhanced security measures by increasing permission dialogs and notifications while removing certain administrative controls.
 This guide provides comprehensive deployment options for both silent and transparent installations, helping organizations choose the best approach based on their needs.

 Deployment Options